 Can’t Transfer to a Qualifying Card Account

 It’s not worth transferring your Ultimate Rewards to an ineligible account and risking account closure.
-Ultimate Rewards are some of the most valuable credit card points and closing a credit card can temporarily damage your credit history too.
+Ultimate Rewards are some of the most valuable credit card points, and closing a credit card can also temporarily damage your credit history.

 Transferring your Chase Freedom Unlimited® points to a Chase Sapphire Preferred® Card or Chase Sapphire Reserve® is free and effortless.
 If you’re transferring to another card in your wallet, you can complete the process within a few minutes and access more valuable redemption options.

 80,000 Bonus Offer: Chase Sapphire Preferred® Card

 It’s possible to transfer Freedom Unlimited points to another credit card that earns Chase Ultimate Rewards cards.
 One stipulation is that you or another household member must be a cardholder.

 You can’t transfer Freedom or Freedom Unlimited points to the Ultimate Rewards airline or hotel transfer partners.
 Only the Chase Sapphire Preferred, Chase Sapphire Reserve®, and Chase Ink Business Preferred® Credit Card support point transfers.